Rismosch/ris_engine/README.md

 ## Requirements

+You will need the following tools:

+- rustc 1.77.2 and cargo to compile this repo. [download link](https://www.rust-lang.org/tools/install)
+- C++17 compiler to compile third_party libraries

 The target platform is x86_64. ris_engine compiles both on Windows and Linux.
 Other platforms may work, but I haven't tested platforms outside of these.

 Your hardware must support [Vulkan](https://www.vulkan.org/).
 Most modern GPUs work.